Passenger assaults flight attendant, is banned from American Airlines for life - NewsBreak

 “American Airlines flight 976 with service from New York to Santa Ana diverted to Denver due to a passenger who physically assaulted a flight attendant.
 The aircraft landed safely and taxied to the gate where law enforcement removed and apprehended the passenger,” the airline said in a statement.

-The female flight attendant suffered injuries and was transported to a local hospital, the airline said.FAA proposes over $500K in fines against unruly passengers for alleged death threats, apparent sexual assault
+The female flight attendant suffered injuries and was transported to a local hospital, the airline said.Intense video shows United Airlines passenger threatening flight attendant, other travelers: ‘I will break your neck’

 The passenger responsible will be banned from American Airlines flights, the airline said.